What happens after you’ve notified us

 - the balance at the date of death

-- information about the accounts including ongoing fees, direct debits and recurring payments
+- information about the accounts including ongoing fees, direct debits and other recurring payments between NAB accounts

 - other helpful information.